 There are two factors associated with the metabolism of some drugs, however that present problems of their use in sustainedrelease systems.
 One is the ability of the drug to induce or inhibit enzyme synthesis, this may result in a fluctuating drug blood level with chronic dosing.
-The other is a fluctuating drug blood level due to intestinal (or other tissue) metabolism or through a hepatic first-pass effect.Examples of drugs that are subject to intestinal metabolism upon oral dosing are salicylamide, hydralazine. nitroalycerine, isoproterenol, chlorpromazine and levodopa.
-Examples of drugs that undergo extensive first-pass hepatic metabolism are propoxyphene. nortriptvline. phenacetine. propranolol and lidocaine.
+The other is a fluctuating drug blood level due to intestinal (or other tissue) metabolism or through a hepatic first-pass effect.Examples of drugs that are subject to intestinal metabolism upon oral dosing are hydralazine, salicylamide, nitroglycerine, isoproterenol, chlorpromazine and levodopa.
+Examples of drugs that undergo extensive metabolism first-pass hepatic are propoxyphene, nortriptyline, phenacetine, propranolol and lidocaine.